joshnesbitt/cooking/posts/burnt-corn-sea-bream-tartare.md

     alt: Final dish
 ---

-I've had fish tartare quite a few times before, but I recently had a variation of this at a restaurant and it got me thinking about burning the corn on a Konro grill to infuse a clean, smokey flavour in it.
-Along with the homemade coriander oil, it's super tasty!
+I've had fish tartare quite a few times before, but I recently had a variation of this at a restaurant and it got me thinking about burning the corn on a Konro grill to infuse a clean, smoky flavour in it.
+Along with the homemade coriander oil, this dish packs a lot of flavour in!

 ## Ingredients

-* 1 whole Sea bream (gutted and scaled)
+* 1 whole sea bream (gutted and scaled)
 * 1/2tsp cider vinegar
 * 2tbsp lime juice
 * 2tbsp coriander oil (plus extra for garnish)